rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 <img src="https://i.giphy.com/media/12NUbkX6p4xOO4/giphy.webp" alt="Drawing" style="width: 300px; margin-top: 30px; margin-bottom: 20px;"/>
 {: refdef}

-## How does it work
+## How does it work?

-If you look at the code, then it's pretty obvious that it just creates an exception with a call stack pointing to the point where the chain was created.
-Or, to be more precise, where `dropBreadcrumb()` was applied.
+If you look at the code, then it's pretty obvious that it just creates an exception with a call stack pointing to the point where the chain was created --- or, to be more precise, where `dropBreadcrumb()` was applied.
 Then it decorates each error emitted by the chain with this exception.

 ## Can I do it with Java?